MonacoProtocol/sdk/readme/commission.md

 - And a PRODUCT_Z_ZERO product with a commission rate of 0%

 With their interface they could then chose which product key to pass through at order placement in order to apply variable commission rates.

+## Payout Structure

+Product commission payout is based on three primary factors:

+- The Protocol Commission rate.
+- The amount of risk handled by a product for the market being paid out on.
+  - This handles the case where a wallet may have placed orders via multiple products.
+- The total profit on a winning market position for a wallet.

+### Example 1

+- $100 total profit on a market position.
+- 1% Protocol commission.
+- 5% PRODUCT_X commission.
+- PRODUCT_X handled 100% of the risk.

+#### PRODUCT_X Fees

+- The fee pot is $100 as the product handled all the risk.
+- The Protocol takes 1% of the $100: $1
+-  PRODUCT_X takes 5% of the $100: $5

+#### Wallet Payout

+- After fees the wallet will receive: $94

+### Example 2

+- $1000 total profit on a market position.
+- 1% Protocol commission.
+- 1% PRODUCT_Z commission.
+- 2% PRODUCT_Y commission.
+- Both PRODUCT_Z and PRODUCT_Y handled 50% of the risk.

+#### PRODUCT_Z Fees

+- The fee pot would be $500 as the product handled 50% of the risk.
+- The Protocol takes 1% of the $500: $5
+- PRODUCT_Z takes 1% of the $500: $5

+#### PRODUCT_Y Fees

+- The fee pot would be $500 as the product handled 50% of the risk.
+- The Protocol takes 1% of the $500: $5
+- PRODUCT_Y takes 2% of the $500: $10

+#### Wallet Payout

+- After fees the wallet will receive: $975

 ## Passing Product on Order Placement